RickStrahl/WestwindToolkit/Westwind.Data/Readme.md

     var customerBus = new busCustomer();

+	// Add a new customer
     var customer = customerBus.NewEntity();
     customer.LastName = "Strahl";
     customer.FirstName = "Rick";
     customer.Entered = DateTime.UtcNow;

-	Assert.IsTrue(customerBus.Save(),customerBus.ErrorMessage)
+    // Save all data since last Save() operation Assert.IsTrue(customerBus.Save(),customerBus.ErrorMessage)

-    // PK gets updated
-    int id = customer.Id;
+    // new PK gets auto-updated after save int id = customer.Id;

-    // load a new instance by Pk and make a change var customer2 = customerBus.Load(id);
+    // load a new customer instance by Pk and make a change var customer2 = customerBus.Load(id);
     customer2.Updated = DateTime.Now;

-    // Alternate way to add
-    var customer3 = new Customer() {
+    // Also use alternate way to add another customer var customer3 = new Customer() {
          LastName = "Egger",
          FirstName = "Markus",
          Entered = DateTime.Now
     }
-    customerBus.NewEntity(customer3);
+    customerBus.NewEntity(customer3);  // attach customer as new

-    // both the update and the new customer save Assert.IsTrue(customerBus.Save(),customerBus.ErrorMessage)
+    // both the updated and the new customer entities are saved Assert.IsTrue(customerBus.Save(),customerBus.ErrorMessage)

-    // delete the first customer
+    // delete the first customer by pk Assert.IsTrue(customerBus.Delete(id));
-    Assert.IsTrue(customerBus.Delete(id));

 Although a business object by default maps to an entity type, the business object is not bound to the entity.
 Internally the business object can manipulate the entire model accessible via the Entity instance.

+###Connection Strings###
+By default a business object - like a DbContext object - is instantiated with a default constructor which looks for a connection string entry in the .config file with the same name as the DbContext instance.
+This is the recommended way to set up the business object since it's easy, yet also very configurable.

+If you require custom connection strings you'll need to create custom constructors that point back at the business object base constructor and allow for custom connection
+strings:

 ###Adding to the Business Object###
 The previous operations are not that different from plain EF CodeFirst operations, except